nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 154	| Ceratotherium_simum_CM043826.1	| 15.34565128
 82	| Capra_aegagrus_CM003215.1	| 14.51796749

 The next closest score on Axis 1 is 2.65, so we will call these 26 chromosomes (one for each species in the dataset) **Chromosome Set 1**.
 Based on the MMDS result, it is clear that the chromosomes contained in **Chromosome Set 1** share many landmarks suggesting these chromosomes contain homologous genomic regions.
 However, identifying an MMDS score threshold is not always this clear.
-For example, althought it also includes one chromosome for each of the 26 mammal species, **Chromosome Set 2** described in Mohan et al. (2024) has a much narrower gap based on an Axis 2 MMDS score threshold (scores <-8).
+For example, althought it also includes one chromosome for each of the 26 mammal species, **Chromosome Set 2** described in Mohan et al. (2024) has a much narrower gap based on an Axis 2 MMDS score threshold (scores less than -8).
 When using other datasets, users are encouraged to experiment with chromosome set thresholds to determine how robust downstream results are.
 The plot below shows the two chromosome sets and the threshold values used:

 ![Landmarks-2](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Mammal-uces/Landmarks-2.jpg)